Norma Shearer: Irving and Norma

 By 1927, Shearer had made a total of 13 silent films for MGM.
-Each had been produced for under $200,000, and had, without fail, been a substantial box-office hit, often making a $200,000+ profit for the studio.
+Each had been produced for under $200,000, and each been a substantial box-office hit, often making a $200,000+ profit for the studio.
 She was rewarded for this consistent success by being cast in Ernst Lubitsch's The Student Prince in Old Heidelberg, her first prestige production, with a budget over $1,000,000.
 While she was finishing The Student Prince, Shearer received a call summoning her to Thalberg's office.
 She entered to find Thalberg sitting at his desk before a tray of diamond engagement rings.
-He granted her the option to choose her own ring; she picked out the biggest.
-After weeks of rumors, provoked by wearing the ring, it was announced in August 1927 that they were to wed.
+He asked her to choose her own ring; she picked out the biggest.
+After weeks of rumors, provoked by wearing the ring, it was announced in August 1927 that they were planning to be married.
 On September 29, 1927, they were married in the Hollywood wedding of the year.
 Shearer had two children with Thalberg – Irving Thalberg, Jr. (1930–1987), and Katherine (1935–2006).
 Before they were married, Shearer converted to Judaism so she could marry Thalberg.

 Transition to sound

 One week after the marriage, The Jazz Singer was released.
 The first feature-length motion picture with sound, it effectively changed the cinematic landscape overnight and signaled the end of the silent motion-picture era.
-It also spelled the end of many silent careers, and Shearer was determined hers would not be one of them.
-Her brother, Douglas Shearer, was instrumental in the development of sound at MGM, and every care was taken to prepare her for the microphone.
+It also spelled the end of many silent film careers, and Shearer was determined hers would not be one of them.
+Her brother, Douglas Shearer, was instrumental in the development of sound at MGM, and she was given training to prepare for acting with a microphone.

-Her first talkie, The Trial of Mary Dugan (1929), turned out to be a tremendous success.
+Her first talking film, The Trial of Mary Dugan (1929), turned out to be a tremendous success.
 Shearer's "medium-pitched, fluent, flexible Canadian accent, not quite American, but not at all foreign", was critically applauded, and thereafter widely imitated by other actresses, nervous about succeeding in talkies.
 Despite the popularity of her subsequent early talking films, The Last of Mrs. Cheyney and Their Own Desire (both 1929), Shearer feared the public would soon tire of her "good girl" image, and took the advice of friend and co-star Ramón Novarro to visit an unknown photographer named George Hurrell.
 There, she took a series of sensual portraits that convinced her husband that she could play the lead in MGM's racy new film, The Divorcee (1930).